JingQiChong/jingqichong/README.md

 I graduated from the University of Edinburgh recently (June 2022) with a bachelor degree in BSc (Hons) Biological Sciences (Genetics).
 I learned and gained experiences in biofinformatics by participtating various projects during undergraduate life.In summer 2021, I did a two months placement in [Dr.James Prendergast](https://www.ed.ac.uk/profile/james-prendergast), which I examined the Boran genome to determine the potential causal variant that confers tolerance to East Coast Fever.
 During my final (honours) year, I chose a bioinformatics orientated project in [wallace lab](https://ewallace.github.io/), under the supervision of [Dr.Edward Wallace](https://ewallace.github.io/team/edward-wallace) and [Dr.Sam Haynes](https://ewallace.github.io/team/samuel-haynes).
 My honours project was about studying the RNA-protein interaction in yeast, focusing on Khd1, and I have developed an improved version of bioinformatics workflow to analyse the interaction between RNA and protein under the guidance of my supervisors.

 Despite doing dry lab most of the time, I am still a geneticist by heart.
-My future plan after current job is to further my study by doing a Master by Research or a Phd Nevertheless, I hope to have wet lab component in either choice.
+My future plan after current job is to further my study by doing a Master by Research or a Phd.
+Nevertheless, I hope to have wet lab component in either choice.

 If you have query in my previous work or discussion on genetics, please feel free to contact me via my [email](jchong@ed.ac.uk).